madpsy/xpa125b_controller/README.md

 Initially designed as an interface for the Xiegu XPA125B, this amplifier network control interface provides support for multiple radios and amplifiers.
 It provides both PTT and automatic band selection.
 Although WiFi is required for the APIs you can also operate without network access if prefered.
 This enables you to use a Yaesu, Icom, SunSDR, Elecraft or Hemes-Lite 2 and have the benefit of automatic band selection.
 The initial intended use of the controller was to hook directly into `rigctld` (https://hamlib.github.io/) meaning any rig which it supports will also work.
 Software such as SparkSDR has rigctl built in.

+The controller also makes current state avilable via various APIs, including REST and MQTT.
+This can be used for further automation and writing custom frontends.

 Designed and written for a D1 Mini microcontroller using the Arduino IDE.

 ![assembled](images/controller_assembled.jpg)